ehedman/sdlSpeedometer/README.md

 - DISPLAY=:0:0 ./sdlSpeedometer -i -g (-i,-g: do not use the BerryGPS hat).
 Weston with xwayland service must be running.
 - make install
 - systemclt restart sdlSpeedometer.service (will be enabled at boot time) or make start
-- Make sure that the user name property is enabled in /etc/sudoers.d
+- Make sure that your user name property is enabled in /etc/sudoers.d

 ### Remote configuration
 - A running sdlSpeedometer keeps a web based configuration terminal if it is started with the -C <port> option.
 This option makes no sence unless sdlSpeedometer is running as a systemd service, so add this option to /etc/default/sdlSpeedometer.
 - Example: http://<rpi-ip>:7600 assuming the -C option is defined as <port> number 7600.
+- The remote configurator will restart the service locally if any changes was made.
+Again mke sure that your user name property is enabled in /etc/sudoers.d.

 ### Build and test on the host (Mint, Ubuntu, Debian)
 - make
 - ./sdlSpeedometer -c (create a default configuration and exit)
 - ./sdlSPeedometer-config (Check the configuration - default values ​​should do)
-- ./sdlSpeedometer -i -g -s 800x480
+- ./sdlSpeedometer -i -g

 ### Utility commands
 - make stop (stop the service)